 Project Description: The project will widen Yucca Trail from Sage Avenue to La Contenta Road from two to four lanes, install new traffic signals, and relocate SCE utility poles.

-Project Lead Agency: Town of Yucca Valley Current Development Phase: Planning Complete for Beneficial Use: 2035
+Project Lead Agency: Town of Yucca Valley Current Development Phase: Planning Complete for Beneficial Use: 2035 Funding Plan: The project is funded as shown in the table below.

 YUCCA TRAIL WIDENING, SAGE AVENUE TO LA CONTENTA ROAD (1,000s)